terrexgroup/ngx-idat-sign/SECURITY.md

 ## Reporting a Vulnerability

-If you are able to find a vulnerability please do not submit an issue or pull request.
+If you are able to find a vulnerability please do not submit an issue or pull request but submit it using GitHubs vulnerability report feature.

-Please report your vulnerability via idatsign@terrex.at